mswimmer/2021.elbsides.de/programme.md

 ## Workshops
 **Date:** 2021-06-20

-There will be a separate registration for the workshops.
+Workshop registration will be done with pretix.
+Link to be posted soon.

 ---